Sayeed Hassan Kanan: International career

-Coaching career
+Post-playing career

 Knan also received the Dhaka University Blue award.
-After that, I was also elected Sports Secretary in the Dhaka University Central Students' Union election of 1990 by getting the highest number of votes.
-Since 2002 Kanan has been involved wit the Bangladesh Football Federation, and in 2004, he was part of the National Team Management Committee (NTMC).
+After that, he was also elected Sports Secretary in the Dhaka University Central Students' Union election of 1990 by getting the highest number of votes.
+In 2002, Kanan got involved with the Bangladesh Football Federation (BFF), and in 2004, he was part of the National Team Management Committee (NTMC).
+During the 2003 SAFF Championship, Kanan was the general manager of the title winning Bangladesh team under György Kottán.
+In 2005, Kanan was appointed as the national team general manager under head coach Andrés Cruciani.

-During the 2003 SAFF Championship, Kanan was the general manager of the title winning team under György Kottán.
-In 2005, Kanan was appointed as the Bangladesh general manager under head coach Andrés Cruciani.
+In June 2007, it was reported that some sports organisers allegedly made money by using their offices to get contracts from the National Sports Council during the BNP-led government, and Kanan was one of them.
+Following these accusations he was removed from his post in the Federation, only to be reappointed in 2008.

-In June 2007, it was reported that some sports organisers allegedly made money by using their offices to get contracts from the National Sports Council during the BNP-led government, and Kanon was one of them, Following these accusations he was removed from his post in the Federation, only to be reappointed in 2008.
+Kanan began coaching Badda Jagoroni in 1985 while continuing his playing career.
+Starting from 1986, as champions of the Pioneer League, Badda debuted in the Dhaka Premier Division League in 1999 under his guidance.
+In the same year, under Kanan's coaching, Badda toured West Bengal, lifting the Independence Day Cup held in South Dinajpur, Calcutta, India, while also reaching the semi-finals of the IFA Shield.
+In 2004, he stepped away as coach and became a member of the club's ad hoc committee.
+In 2017, after attaining an AFC B license, he was again made the head coach of the club for the 2017 Dhaka Senior Division League.

 In October 2021, he joined Mohammedan SC as the goalkeeping coach under Sean Lane.
 In addition to the AFC license, Kanan also completed position goalkeeper courses level 1 and level 2.
 He was the Bangladesh U17 goalkeeping coach at the 2022 SAFF U-17 Championship in Colombo, Sri Lanka.
+On 13 February 2025, Kannan was elected to the National Teams Committee of BFF, following the 2024 BFF elections, which marked the end of Kazi Salahuddin's 16-year-long regime.